What’s on the table this summer?

 You can, of course, add any other vegetables and spices you like.
 Chopped peppers are a good addition, for example.

-First, we chop up the onions.
+First, we chopped up the onions.
 We use an ulu knife (a gift) for this.
 It’s a special type of knife with a rounded blade that makes chopping vegetables quite easy.
 You basically grab the knife by the handle and rock it back and forth on the board – it chops vegetables quite well.

 We also chopped up the basil and oregano: